CarlosSac/PyRelRepair/README.md

 # PyRelRepair: Base Repair

-A Python adaptation of **RelRepair** (Liu et al., 2025), a retrieval-augmented approach to automated program repair.
+A Python adaptation of **[RelRepair](https://arxiv.org/abs/2509.16701)**, a retrieval-augmented approach to automated program repair.
 At this stage the project has the foundational infrastructure and implements the first repair strategy: **BaseRepair**, evaluated on the **ConDefects** Python benchmark.

 ## Requirements